mstream/kingdoms/server/README.md

 ```

 ## Add a resource to your application
-The application template uses AWS Serverless Application Model (AWS SAM) to define application resources.
-AWS SAM is an extension of AWS CloudFormation with a simpler syntax for configuring common serverless application resources such as functions, triggers, and APIs.
-For resources not included in [the SAM specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md), you can use standard [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) resource types.
+The application template uses AWS Serverless Application Model (AWS SAM) to define application availableResources.
+AWS SAM is an extension of AWS CloudFormation with a simpler syntax for configuring common serverless application availableResources such as functions, triggers, and APIs.
+For availableResources not included in [the SAM specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md), you can use standard [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) resource types.

 ## Fetch, tail, and filter Lambda function logs